Welcome to today's edition of the Rush 24-7 podcast.

 They look more powerful.

-Uh, they look more accomplished and more achieved.
+They look more accomplished and more achieved.

-Uh it's the way it is.
+It's the way it is.

-You can blame God, you can blame our culture.
+You can blame our culture.

-And what about uh, you know, India Gandhi?
+And what about Indira Gandhi?

 I'm talking about U.S. culture.

-And besides, you're talking about women uh who were elected with strong ideas who weren't running on a bunch of specious slogans and so forth.
+And besides, you're talking about women who were elected with strong ideas who weren't running on a bunch of specious slogans and so forth.

 Anyway, ABC brings this back to life.